su-squares/update-script/README.md

 brew install imagemagick
 ```

 Also you will need a connection to the Ethereum network.
-This script uses **Infura** to connect, so you will need an Infura API key.
+You can get an HTTP provider at https://infura.io/dashboard/ethereum/.

 ## Configure it